-Located in Scharnk Hall North 353, the IDEAs Study Center is home away from home for all IDEAs students.
-The center is equipped with a swipe card system, new furniture, computers, power outlets, data outlets, white boards, black boards and information boards.
-The students in the IDEAs Program chose the color of the room and designed the layout of the center, including a quiet-study area, computer areas and two group study rooms.
+Located in Schrank Hall North 353, the IDEAs Study Center is home away from home for underrepresented engineering students.
+The center is equipped with a swipe card system, tables, chairs, computers, internets, a projector, white boards, black boards and information boards.

 IDEAs Excellence Awards